Select Page

 3. Topography of Terror

-The Topography of Terror is an informative outdoor and indoor exhibition documenting the rise of the Nazi regime and the atrocities committed during World War II.
-Explore the remains of the Gestapo and SS headquarters and delve into the comprehensive exhibition, providing invaluable insights into this dark period.
+The Topography of Terror is an educative open air and indoor exhibition of the establishment of the Nazi regime and the Second World War.
+Visit the ruins of the Gestapo and SS headquarters and immerse in the impressive display presenting and explaining that period.

 4. Checkpoint Charlie